rmacduff/dmcnicks-mandrill/README.md

 #####`mailer`

 The name of the mail software installed on the host.
-The module will try to make a sensible guess for this parameter based on OS family.
+The module will try to make a sensible guess for this parameter based on operating system.

-#####`mailer_service`

-The OS-specific service name for the mailer software.
-As with the `mailer` parameter, this will be set based on OS family.

 ## Limitations

-This module only supports exim, postfix and sendmail and only automatically guesses the mailer for Debian, Ubuntu, RedHat Enterprise Linux, CentOS and Scientific Linux.
+This module supports exim, postfix and sendmail mailers and will guess which mailer to use for Debian, Ubuntu and RedHat derivatives.
+If you know the mailer you are using, specify it in the mandrill class definition.

+This module has been tested with:

+* Exim, Postfix and Sendmail on Debian and Ubuntu.
+* Postfix and Sendmail on CentOS.

+There may be incompatibilities with other OS versions, packages and configurations.

 ## Development

-Happy to receive pull requests.
+I am happy to receive pull requests.